Skip to main content

 COMPLETING THE FAFSA

-In January of each year the Free Application for Federal Student Aid (FAFSA) became available.
+The first step to financial planning for college is to apply for federal student aid.
+If you haven't submitted it already, complete the Free Application for Federal Student Aid (FAFSA®) form as soon as you can!In January of each year the Free Application for Federal Student Aid (FAFSA) becomes available.
 Completing the FAFSA is critical to getting access to more than $134 billion in grants, loans, and work-study funds.
 Moreover, it is free, quick (on average, taking about 20 minutes!), and easy.

 To make sure that students do not leave money on the table, the Department has prepared a number of blog posts:

-· 6 Steps to Filling Out the FAFSA
+Guide to Filling Out the FAFSA Form

 Top 5 Questions about FAFSA